ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 **Note:**  The Lite pricing plan is unrestricted.
 When the {{site.data.keyword.dynamdashbemb_short}} service becomes generally available, quotas will be enforced for the entire account.
 Creating additional Lite plans will share the same quota.

-To see your GUID, use the following Bluemix command in the command line interface (CLI):
+To see your GUID, use the following command in the command line interface (CLI):

 ```bash
 bx account list